rdryan/Notebook/USB Study Note3.md

 * Setup and Status.
 * Setup, Data and Status.

-_SETUP transactions_ are similar in format to an OUT but use a SETUP rather than an OUT PID.
-A SETUP always uses a **_DATA0_** PID for the data field of the SETUP transaction.
+_SETUP transactions_ are similar in format to an OUT except the PID.
+A SETUP always uses a **_DATA0_** PID for the _data field_ of the SETUP transaction.

 * SETUP (Token) + DATA0 + **ACK**    (_transaction succeed_)
 * SETUP (Token) + DATA0	with **no handshake**    (_transaction corrupted_)

-    (The function receiving a SETUP must accept the SETUP data and respond with ACK.
-If the data is corrupted, discard the data and return **no handshake**.)
+(_The function receiving a SETUP must accept the SETUP data and respond with ACK.
+If the data is corrupted, discard the data and return **no handshake**._)

 _The Data stage_ consists one or more IN or OUT transactions, follows the rules as bulk transfers.
 All the transactions must in the **same** direction.
 All the data carry the maximum packet size, except the last one.

-_The Status stage_ transactions follow the same protocol sequence as but transactions.
+_The Status stage_ transactions follow the same protocol sequence as **bulk transactions**.
 It also include PING protocol (high-speed).
 A Status stage is delineated by a change in direction of data flow from the previous stage and always use a **DATA1 PID**.

 **Status Stage Responses**